Approximating normally attracting invariant manifolds using trajectory-based optimization: Abstract

 \section{Abstract}

-\textbf{Abstract:} The numerical simulation of realistic reactive flows is a major challenge due to the stiffness and high dimension of the corresponding kinetic differential equations.
-Manifold-based model reduction techniques address this problem by projecting the full phase space onto manifolds of slow motion, which capture the system's long-term behavior.

-In this article we study the trajectory-based optimization approach by Lebiedz~\cite{Lebiedz2004}, which determines these manifolds as minimizers of an appropriate entropy functional.
-Similar to other methods in this field, this approach is based on physical and geometric intuition and was tested on several models.
-This article provides a rigorous explanation for its effectiveness, showing how it approximates nonuniformly normally attracting orbits.
+\textbf{Abstract:} The numerical simulation of chemically reactive flows is a major challenge due to stiffness and often high dimension of the corresponding kinetic differential equations.
+Manifold-based model reduction techniques address this problem by projecting the full phase space onto manifolds of `slow motion', which capture the system's long-term dynamics.
+In this article we study the trajectory-based optimization approach based on the original approach by Lebiedz (2004), which determines these manifolds in a variational formulation as minimizers of an appropriate functional.
+This article provides a rigorous explanation for its effectiveness, showing that it definitely approximates nonuniformly normally attracting orbits.
 It also outlines how the method can be utilized to approximate nonuniformly normally attracting invariant manifolds of higher dimension.
 Throughout the article we use a coordinate-free formulation on a Riemannian manifold.
-This is especially useful for systems subject to nonlinear constraints, e.g., adiabatic constraints.
+This is especially useful for systems subject to nonlinear constraints, e.g., adiabatic conditions in isolated chemical systems.